-The Department of Energy’s National Nuclear Security Administration’s Sandia National Laboratory hosts scholarship competition for current students at Texas A&M University
+The Department of Energy’s National Nuclear Security Administration’s Sandia National Laboratories hosts scholarship competition for current students at Texas A&M University

 This past weekend, Sandia National Laboratories hosted a weekend long Aggies Invent competition at the Zachary Engineering Education Complex on the campus of Texas A&M University.
 Aggies Invent is a 48-hour intensive design experience offered by the Texas A&M University Engineering Entrepreneurship Program.